Azure/bicep-types-az/generated/containerservice/microsoft.containerservice/2021-03-01/types.md

 * **enableNodePublicIP**: bool: Enable public IP for nodes
 * **gpuInstanceProfile**: 'MIG1g' | 'MIG2g' | 'MIG3g' | 'MIG4g' | 'MIG7g': GPUInstanceProfile to be used to specify GPU MIG instance profile for supported GPU VM SKU.
 Supported values are MIG1g, MIG2g, MIG3g, MIG4g and MIG7g.
 * **kubeletConfig**: [KubeletConfig](#kubeletconfig): Kubelet configurations of agent nodes.
 * **kubeletDiskType**: 'OS' | 'Temporary': KubeletDiskType determines the placement of emptyDir volumes, container runtime data root, and Kubelet ephemeral storage.
-Currently allows one value, OS, resulting in Kubelet using the OS disk for data.
+Allowed values: 'OS', 'Temporary' (preview).
 * **linuxOSConfig**: [LinuxOSConfig](#linuxosconfig): OS configurations of Linux agent nodes.
 * **maxCount**: int: Maximum number of nodes for auto-scaling
 * **maxPods**: int: Maximum number of pods that can run on a node.
 * **minCount**: int: Minimum number of nodes for auto-scaling
 * **mode**: 'System' | 'User': AgentPoolMode represents mode of an agent pool.
 * **nodeImageVersion**: string (ReadOnly): Version of node image
-* **nodeLabels**: [Dictionary<string,String>](#dictionarystringstring): Agent pool node labels to be persisted across all nodes in agent pool.
+* **nodeLabels**: [ManagedClusterAgentPoolProfilePropertiesNodeLabels](#managedclusteragentpoolprofilepropertiesnodelabels): Agent pool node labels to be persisted across all nodes in agent pool.
 * **nodePublicIPPrefixID**: string: Public IP Prefix ID.
 VM nodes use IPs assigned from this Public IP Prefix.
 * **nodeTaints**: string[]: Taints added to new nodes during node pool create and scale.
 For example, key=value:NoSchedule.
 * **orchestratorVersion**: string: Version of orchestrator specified when creating the managed cluster.
 * **osDiskSizeGB**: int: OS Disk Size in GB to be used to specify the disk size for every machine in this master/agent pool.
 If you specify 0, it will apply the default osDisk size according to the vmSize specified.
-* **osDiskType**: 'Ephemeral' | 'Managed': OS disk type to be used for machines in a given agent pool.
-Allowed values are 'Ephemeral' and 'Managed'.
-If unspecified, defaults to 'Ephemeral' when the VM supports ephemeral OS and has a cache disk larger than the requested OSDiskSizeGB.
-Otherwise, defaults to 'Managed'.
-May not be changed after creation.
+* **osDiskType**: 'Ephemeral' | 'Managed': OSDiskType represents the type of an OS disk on an agent pool.
 * **osSKU**: 'CBLMariner' | 'Ubuntu': OsSKU to be used to specify os sku.
 Choose from Ubuntu(default) and CBLMariner for Linux OSType.
 Not applicable to Windows OSType.
 * **osType**: 'Linux' | 'Windows': OsType to be used to specify os type.
 Choose from Linux and Windows.
 Default to Linux.
 * **podSubnetID**: string: specifies a subnet's resource id with subscription, resource group, vnet and subnet name